 The Botanical Center in Roger Williams Park features two greenhouses: The Conservatory and the Mediterranean Room.
 Outdoor displays are the Perennial Garden, the Pine & Hosta Dell, the Winter Garden, Wooded Hillside Garden, Overlook Terrace, and the Rose Maze.
 The Botanical Center totals 12,000 square feet of beautiful trees, flowers, and other plants.

-When you visit Providence, be sure to stay at a local inn or bed and breakfast.
+When you visit Providence, be sure to stay at a local inn or a Select Registry Rhode Island bed and breakfast.
 The Historic Jacob Hill Inn in Providence is a luxurious bed and breakfast located just minutes from the historic downtown area and Brown University.
 The historic house was built in 1722 and is surrounded by peaceful countryside.
 The Inn features comfortable and spacious guest rooms with private baths and luxe amenities like an in-ground pool, tennis court, and a home theater.
 Your time in Providence will certainly be enhanced by a stay at a Select Registry property.

 Photo courtesy Marc N. Belanger via Wikimedia Commons.